BREAK INTO TOP PUBLICATIONS WITH A MARKETING STRATEGY THAT WORKS

 But you’ll build your career when those same editors keep coming back to you over and over again because they know you’re going to bring them excellent story ideas that their readers love.

-30 Days, 30 Queries is not a lifestyle.
+30 Days, 30 Queries is not a challenge.

 It’s a way to jumpstart your career in a way that helps you build relationships, break into your dream publications, and get confident writing stories that are meaningful to you.